forcedotcom/java-sdk/jpa/doc/jpa-config-persistence.md

     force://login.salesforce.com;user=user@salesforcedoc.org;password=samplePassword

 Each version of the Database.com Java SDK is automatically linked with an API version.
-To override the default API version for the SDK, see <a href="connection-url#setAPIversion">Setting an API Version</a>.
+To use a native API connection class to override the default API version for the SDK, see <a href="native-api#setAPIversion">Setting an API Version</a>.

-For alternatives to using `persistence.xml` for user authentication in JPA, see [Database.com Database Connections](connection-url).
+### force.ConnectionName
+Use this property to define a named connection for a persistence unit.
+You can refer to the named connection when you are configuring a connection URL outside `persistence.xml`.
+For example, you can configure a connection URL in an environment variable or Java system property.

+For more details, see [Configuring Connection URLs](connection-url#configConnectionURL).

 <a name="transProps"> </a>
 ## Transaction Properties